Louisiana Lottery Corporation: Powerball (multi-lottery game)

 In 1995, the LLC joined the flagship game operated by MUSL.
 Powerball jackpots begin at $20 million, increasing if there is no top-prize winner.
 The game features a double matrix: 5 of 59, and 1 of 39.
 The advertised Powerball jackpot represents an estimate of the annuity, which, if chosen, is paid in 30 annual installments that increase by 4 percent yearly.
 The first installment is paid when the prize is claimed.
 Winners can instead choose the cash option, which is the cash in the jackpot pool.
 The cash value represents the amount of money MUSL would have invested to purchase the annuity.
 In 2001, the PowerPlay option was introduced.
 For an additional $1 per play, bettors can multiply a non-jackpot prize by up to 5.
 Before the Powerball drawing, a PowerPlay multiplier is randomly selected.
 The match-5 second prize (five white balls) automatically is a 5x win on a PowerPlay wager.
 Overall odds are 1 in 35.

 In January 2012, Powerball will become a $2-per-play game; with PowerPlay, $3.

 Mega Millions (multi-lottery game)

 Perhaps surprisingly, Louisiana did not participate in the cross-selling expansion of Mega Millions and Powerball on January 31, 2010.
-As of October 27, 2011, there are 46 US lotteries; 43 offer Mega Millions and Powerball, while California offers only Mega Millions.
+As of April 21, 2024, there are 46 US lotteries; all offer Mega Millions and Powerball.

 With Powerball becoming a $2-per-play game in January 2012, Louisiana decided to pursue adding Mega Millions, which has always been $1 per play; $2 with the Megaplier option (there are no plans to raise the price of a Mega Millions ticket.)
 Mega Millions became available in Louisiana on November 16, 2011.